haitlahcen/dhall-lang/Getting-started:-Generate-JSON-or-YAML.md

 > **Windows users**: Install [Git for Windows](http://gitforwindows.org/), which
 > includes Git Bash: a command line environment complete with Unix utilities.
 > Run the following commands within a Git Bash shell.

-> **Linux and OS X users**: This installation method will also work on Linux and
-> OS X.  However, this tutorial recommends using the Nix package manager over
-> `stack` because Nix will download a pre-built executable whereas `stack` will
-> compile the `dhall-json` package from source.

 Install `stack` by following the instructions on <https://haskellstack.org>